rajatrakesh/hdikafka/README.md

 Use the following text as the contents of the file:

 ```
-bootstrap.servers=PRIMARY_BROKERHOSTS
+bootstrap.servers=PRIMARY_BROKERS
 group.id=mirrorgroup
 ```

-Replace PRIMARY_BROKERHOSTS with the Broker IP address from the primary (on-prem) cluster.
+Replace PRIMARY_BROKERS with the Broker IP address from the primary (on-prem) cluster for e.g.

 ```
 bootstrap.servers=10.1.0.4:9092